-Log messages can be collected and processed at a faster rate in the latest version of syslogng Premium Edition compared to version 5 LTS and earlier versions but several configuration aspects will affect the rate at which log messages are collected and stored.
-The following tables show the results of tests performed with syslog-ng PE 6 LTS.
+Log messages can be collected and processed at a faster rate in the latest version of syslogng Premium Edition compared to version 6 LTS and earlier versions but several configuration aspects will affect the rate at which log messages are collected and stored.
+The following tables show the results of tests performed with syslog-ng PE version 7.0.
 Taking the following factors into consideration will optimize syslog-ng Premium Edition performance:

-Number of network connections
+Number of network connections: